Gas Boiler 'Ban' 2023 - Can I still replace my old Gas Boiler?

-Despite this, it is still worth considering how a gas boiler ban by 2025 would affect the 80% of UK homes currently using gas boilers?
+Having said that, it’s still worth considering how a gas boiler ban would affect the 80% of UK homes currently using gas boilers.
 What does the future hold for the UK’s most common type of heating system, and what do homeowners need to know?

 On 18th November 2020, Boris Johnson revealed a new 10-point 'Green Industrial Revolution' plan.
 It is believed that part of this plan will bring the ban on gas boilers in new builds forward to 2025.
 However, this has not been officially confirmed and no detail has been provided as the industry has not been consulted.

 The 10-point plan states: “Homes built to Future Homes Standard will be 'zero carbon ready' and have 70-80% lower carbon emissions than those built to current standards.”

 Referring to the originally announced deadline of 2023, a Downing Street spokesperson told the BBC there had been a "mix-up", and that no fixed date is attached to the plan: "The government wants to implement the measures under the Future Homes Standard in the shortest possible timeline.
 "We've consulted on introducing this by 2025 and will set out further details in due course."

 While much of the media has jumped on the phrase 'gas boiler ban', it is important that homeowners understand exactly what has – and has not – been announced by the government.